 Asked on a realistic timeframe for delivering legislation, McAleer simply says he would like to see “immediate” progress, explaining: “Not only is legislating on climate right environmentally but it could also impact on our trade with the rest of the world if we are sending out a message that we’re not committed to sustainable agriculture practices.”

 Concluding, McAleer outlines two more areas where he would like to see progress in the near future.
 The first is the delivery of a new rural development programme, following the exit from the EU’s programme.
-Suggesting that the interim Minister must put a draft policy to consultation, McAleer also outlines his concerns at “the lack of progress” of the UK’s Shared Prosperity Programme, expected to fund a new rural development policy for Northern Ireland.
+Suggesting that the Minister must put a draft policy to consultation, McAleer also outlines his concerns at “the lack of progress” of the UK’s Shared Prosperity Programme, expected to fund a new rural development policy for Northern Ireland.

-The second is the requirement of a Bovine Tuberculosis strategy, which he says the committee is pushing for.
+The second is the requirement of a Bovine Tuberculosis Strategy, which he says the committee is pushing for.
 The Northern Ireland herd has an incidence rate double that of its southern counterpart, costing the Department around €40 million a year, money McAleer believes could be better spent if Northern Ireland can get to grips with the disease.

 “The EU exit means we’re losing an additional £5 million from the EU disease eradication programme for TB, so we need to get to grips with it.
 In 2014, Michelle O’Neill MLA (then Agriculture Minister) initiated the test, vaccinate and remove (TVR) pilot and set up the TB strategic partnership group.
 The strategic group has outlined its proposals to address TB but the Minister has yet to set out his direction following the closure of the consultation.
-We need serious progress in this are because of the cost and because of our international reputation.”
+We need serious progress in this area because of the cost and because of our international reputation.”